traderabba/top-crypto-gainers-and-losers/README.md

-# Top Crypto Daily Gainers and Losers
+# Crypto Daily Gainers and Losers Curator
 I created this simple script that scraps top 20 gainers and losers using CoinGecko API and provide output in modern, simple bubblistic UI.
 # Demo

 # Featues

-# Installation Guide
+# How to Use

-# Contribute l
+# Contribute

 This is open-source, you can contribute too.